HumanBrainProject/neuroglancer-scripts/README.md

    At this point the raw-format data is ready to be displayed in Neuroglancer.

-5. Finally, you can convert the raw chunks to a compressed format using one of:
+5. Finally, you can convert the raw chunks to a compressed format using `convert_chunks.py`.
-   - `convert_chunks_to_jpeg.py` (lossy JPEG compression, see `--jpeg-quality`)
-   - `compress_segmentation_chunks.py` (lossless compression, recommended for
-      discrete labels).

 You will need to generate these compressed chunks in a separate directory from the raw chunks, and generate a suitable `info` file by using the `--encoding` parameter to `generate_scales_info.py`.
+Two compressed encodings are available:
+   - `compressed_segmentation`: lossless compression, recommended for discrete labels;
+   - `jpeg`: lossy JPEG compression, see `--jpeg-quality` and `--jpeg-plane`.

 Converting surface meshes